Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 Opt1 not clearly explained how they are using HuBERT and Language pretrained models loaded from the huggingface library without fine-tuning and adopting them for Casual turn-taking and backchannel prediction downstream task.

+However, the authors mentioned in results section that the difference between Opt1 and Opt2 does not share the same pattern for GPT2 and RedPajama.
+RedPajama works better with Opt1.

+So, it could also mean that the language models heavily influence the overall predictions results.

 # Multi-task instruction fine-tuning
 Rather than setting up a three-way classification, each class is handled as a